Mollington, Cheshire

-Mollington is a village and civil parish in Cheshire, England, two miles north of the city of Chester, with the A41 Liverpool-Chester trunk road and Shropshire Union Canal to the east and southeast, the A540 Wirral Peninsula trunk road to the south and west and the A5117 link road to the north.
+Mollington is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+It is two miles north of the city of Chester, with the A41 Liverpool–Chester trunk road and Shropshire Union Canal to the east and southeast, the A540 Wirral peninsula trunk road to the south and west and the A5117 link road to the north.
+Nearby settlements include Backford, Blacon, Capenhurst and Saughall.

 At the 2011 census, the village had a population of 626.

-Nearby settlements include Backford, Capenhurst, Ledsham and Wervin.

 History

 The name derives from Old English, meaning 'a farmstead or settlement (tūn) connected with a person named Moll'.